doyensec/electronegativity/README.md

 **Electronegativity** is a tool to identify misconfigurations and security anti-patterns in [Electron](https://electronjs.org/)-based applications.

-It leverages AST parsing to look for security-relevant configurations, as described in the ["Electron Security Checklist - A Guide for Developers and Auditors"](https://doyensec.com/resources/us-17-Carettoni-Electronegativity-A-Study-Of-Electron-Security-wp.pdf) whitepaper.
+It leverages AST and DOM parsing to look for security-relevant configurations, as described in the ["Electron Security Checklist - A Guide for Developers and Auditors"](https://doyensec.com/resources/us-17-Carettoni-Electronegativity-A-Study-Of-Electron-Security-wp.pdf) whitepaper.

 Software developers and security auditors can use this tool to detect and mitigate potential weaknesses and implementation bugs when developing applications using Electron.
 A good understanding of Electron (in)security is still required when using Electronegativity, as some of the potential issues detected by the tool require manual investigation.